lumen-oss/lumen-oss.github.io/docs/tutorial/06-testing.md

 ## Running the Tests

 We're now ready to run our tests! `lx test` will run all the tests in your project.
-After the automatic installation of `busted` you should see the following output:
+After taking a moment to install `busted`, Lux should show you the following output:

 ```sh title="lx test"
 ●●